geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

+Please follow official docs here: https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core-no-visualstudio

+The contents of this is wiki is no longer updated.

 [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET Core web applications.

 **With Asp.Net Core 2.0, ApplicationInsights is included by default when running from Visual Studio 2017.**